lupyuen/lupyuen.github.io/src/iot.md

 Here's how we auto-translate our LoRaWAN App [lorawan_test_main.c](https://github.com/lupyuen/lorawan_test/blob/main/lorawan_test_main.c) from C to Zig...

+-   Take the "`zig cc`" command from the previous section

 -   Change "`zig cc`" to "`zig translate-c`"

 -   Surround the C Compiler Options by "`-cflags` ... `--`"